microsoft/sqldev/pages/java/windows/az/az-java-windows-1.md

   - /java/windows/az/step/
 ---

 > In this section, you create an Azure Hosted SQL Database.
-After that you will install the necessary dependencies to create .NET Framework apps with SQL Server.
+After that you will install the necessary dependencies to create .NET Framework apps with Azure SQL.

 ## Step 1.1 Create Azure Hosted SQL Database